Special Educational Needs (SEND)

 Identifying Special Educational Need

 We endeavour to provide an inclusive education for all children and tailor the curriculum to meet individual needs, allowing children with additional needs to learn alongside their peers.
-Our staff work closely with our Special Educational Needs and Disability Co-ordinator (SENDCo) Melissa Parker to identify potential barriers to learning and implement the support needed for that learner to thrive.
+Our staff work closely with our Special Educational Needs and Disability Co-ordinator (SENDCo), Melissa Parker, to identify potential barriers to learning and implement the support needed for that learner to thrive.

 Sometimes a child may be identified as having a Special Educational Need at some point during their journey through our school, if they

-• Experience greater difficulty in learning compared to age related expectations
+• Experience greater difficulty in learning compared to age related expectations.

 • Have a disability that impacts their ability to access school facilities and activities.

-If you or a teacher have concerns about your child’s progress, we will work closely with you to identify any needs and implement the right support
+If you or a teacher have concerns about your child’s progress, we will work closely with you to identify any needs and implement the right support.

 How we support Children with SEND

 At Nun Monkton we recognise and celebrate that we are all different and are committed to supporting children in overcoming barriers to learning to enable them to reach their potential.
-We have a graduated approach, adapting support for children with SEND as needed
+We have a graduated approach, adapting support for children with SEND as needed.

-1. Quality First Teaching
+Quality First Teaching

-2. SEND support
+SEND support

 • If a child is not making the expected progress, the teacher (along with parents) may come together to discuss an initial concern.
-A concern about an SEND need may come from school or home.
+A concern about a SEND need may come from school or home.

 • Children are given specific and relevant input, which may be in the form of a short-term intervention.
 It does not mean that a child will necessarily be placed on the SEND register.
 These targeted children will be closely monitored and their progress tracked and reviewed.
-For some children they may then be .able to make progress through the usual Quality first Teaching.
+For some children they may then be able to make progress through the usual Quality first Teaching.

-• We have excellent working links with the local SEND Hub who will support us in supporting pupils where necessary
+• We have excellent working links with the local SEND Hub who will support us in supporting pupils where necessary.

-1. EHCP – for children with complex, lifelong needs, an EHCP ensures tailored support both in school and through external agencies.
+EHCP – for children with complex, lifelong needs, an EHCP ensures tailored support both in school and through external agencies.

 How we work with families

-• Regular meetings and progress meetings
+• Regular meetings and progress meetings.

-• Clear communication about any concerns or additional support plans
+• Clear communication about any concerns or additional support plans.

-• Sharing and discussing IEPS
+• Sharing and discussing IEPs/ IBPs.

 Support with transition

-• For new pupils – visits to the school, taster sessions and getting to meet key staff
+• For new pupils – visits to the school, taster sessions and getting to meet key staff.

 Our SEND Team roles

-Class teachers: your first point of contact for any concerns about your child
+Class teachers: your first point of contact for any concerns about your child.

-SENDCo (Melissa Parker) : oversees SEND provision, liaises with external agencies and ensures your child’s needs are met
+SENDCo (Melissa Parker): oversees SEND provision, liaises with external agencies and ensures your child’s needs are met.

 Resources and Accessibility